 No, Ittehad was not in the motto of Azad Hind Fauj of Netaji

-On 23 January, the nation was celebrating the birth anniversary of Netaji Subhas Chandra Bose, the supreme leader of Azad Hind Sarkar and Azad Hind Fauj.
-People from all ideological hues tried hard to co opt this great son of the soil.
-His popularity and broad spectrum of ideas can be gauged from the fact that not only the followers of different political parties celebrated him, they cherry picked his writings to attack their political or ideological rivals.
+His popularity and the broad spectrum of ideas can be gauged from the fact that not only the followers of different political parties celebrated him, they also cherry-picked his writings to attack their political or ideological rivals.
 I do not mind these attempts, rather it makes me happy that at least, instead of all the differences, all the Indians still stand united behind Netaji and his Azad Hind Fauj.

-What intrigued me is the fact that while trying to prove their point many Urdu lovers, anti BJP people, and left liberals pointed out the language of the motto of Azad Hind Fauj.
+What intrigued me is the fact that while trying to prove their point many Urdu lovers, anti-BJP people, and left-liberals pointed out the language of the motto of Azad Hind Fauj.
 Though they were correct in pointing out that the three words motto of the Fauj was of Persio-Urdu origin, most of these famous Twitter celebrities got the motto wrong.

-Famous journalist Arfa Khanum Sherwani, Abhishek Baxi, Sitaram Yechury and web journal thewire tweeted the motto as “Ittehad, Etemad, Qurbani” with translation as ‘Unity, Trust, Sacrifice’.
+Famous journalist Arfa Khanum Sherwani, Abhishek Baxi, Sitaram Yechury and the web journal thewire tweeted the motto as “Ittehad, Etemad, Qurbani” with translation as ‘Unity, Trust, Sacrifice’.

-While the actual motto wasIttefaq, Etmad, Kurbani” which translated to ‘Unity, Faith and Sacrifice.
+While the actual motto wasIttefaq, Etmad, Kurbani” which translates to ‘Unity, Faith and Sacrifice.
 The motto is well documented in the different records from the period and memoirs of officers.
-Kesar Singh Giani, the civil administrator of the Azad Hind Sarkar, writes in ‘INDIAN INDEPENDENCE MOVEMENT IN EAST ASIA’;

 “They (soldiers of the Fauj) wore a badge on the left side of the forage cap, on the top of the badge were inscribed the words “I. N. A.” with a map of India in the centre.
 At the bottom of the badge were inscribed in Roman Script: “Ittefaq, Etmad and Kurbani” meaning Unity, Faith and Sacrifice.
 They also used to wear another badge on the right side of their uniform.
 It was marked with the tricolour map of India.
 A locket sized badge bearing a miniature of Netaji was worn on the left side of the uniform.”